 Winter Weather in Prague

 Come December, the days begin to get very short along with the temperatures declining.
-Once the proper winter months set in, you can expect temperatures to hover around freezing during the day, with lows dipping a few degrees below.
+Once the proper winter sets in, you can expect temperatures to hover around freezing during the day, with lows dipping a few degrees below.
 Because the days are short and there is not a lot of sunlight, there isn’t much of a variation between high and low temperatures.

 If there is precipitation, you wouldn’t be wrong to expect it to be snow.
 But winter is also the driest season in Prague, so there may not be any snow when you arrive.
 Regardless, it’s best to be prepared with the right clothes, lots of layers and some warm walking boots.